ugo-emekauwa/hx-api-token-manager/README.md

   The function **_load_token_file()_** loads data from an XML file containing a HyperFlex API token.
   - **The Available Function Arguments:**
     - **file_path** - The file name and storage location from which to load a HyperFlex API token file.
 The value must be a string.
 An example value is `"c:\\folder\\file.xml"`.
     - **data** - (Optional) The data from a HyperFlex API token file that is returned by the **_load_token_file()_** function.
 Providing this argument is optional.
 The default value of `"token"` is set, which returns the access token, refresh token, and token type as a dictionary.
 The user provided value must be a string.
-See the following list for the options available for the **data** argument and the returned data:
+See the following list for the options available for the **data** argument and the returned value:
       - `"token"` - Returns a dictionary with the access token, refresh token, and token type.
       - `"access_token"` - Returns a string value of only the access token.
       - `"refresh_token"` - Returns a string value of only the refresh token.